Skip to main content

 Is the stipend payment for being an assistant coach?

-No. As part of being in the program every student is assigned to be an assistant coach or athletic trainer in his or her sport.
+No. As part of being in the program every student is assigned to be an assistant coach or assistant strength and conditioning coach.
 The assignment is treated as any class (ESS 505/506).
-The student registers, and receives credit toward his or her degree.
+The student registers, and receives credit toward their degree.

 What is the graduate award for?